jsatt/django-test-utilities/README.md

 commonly helpful when using tool like model_mommy to generate model instances.
 Providing a list or tuple of `objects` will create a queryset of those objects in that order and insure that any further queryset manipulations will be executed against only those items.
-If a model is not provided, it will be detected from the first item.
+If a `model` is not provided, it will be detected from the first item.
 All items *must* be instances of the same Model.
+If a `model` and no objects are provided it will return an empty queryset of that model.

     ...
     magazines = [self.mag1, self.mag3, self.mag2]